Seventy-five years ago organized crime offered payday loans at lower rates than equivalent lenders today. Why?

 For many people payday loans appear to be a useful, perhaps essential, source of funding for times when there are few, and sometimes no, alternatives.

 Many well-meaning people and activists would like to regulate the industry more strongly or even regulate it out of existence.
-See John Oliver’s characteristically sharp piece for an example of this flavor of analysis.
 Funny, yes, but outrage is cheap and John Oliver’s response, and that of many others, leaves unanswered the question faced by this group of customers — if not payday loans, then what?
 From the Old Testament down predatory lending has been condemned.
 Ethically, that may be correct.
 But can we offer practical alternatives?

 Is there a role for FinTech here?